 It has an 11-acre pond that is spring-fed and surrounded by reeds.
 It’s a favorite spot for nesting Bald Eagles and other birds, and as a result, the US Fish and Wildlife Service has denoted both islands as off-limits to camping and hunting due to their role in the region as a rookery.

 Native American History of the Island Chain

-Local lore tells that the island has been used for 1000’s of years as a stopping point for those traversing Saginaw Bay and as a source for the stone called “chert” which is used for making stone tools.
+Local lore tells that the largest island has been used for 1000’s of years as a stopping point for native American Indians traversing Saginaw Bay and as a source for the stone called “chert,” which is used for making stone tools.
 The first notation of the island in maps from the late 1600s by the French denoted the Big Charity Island with the name of Shawangunk.
 Shawangunk has been translated to mean “in the smoky air” in the eastern US tribe in the Lenape language.
-The French named the small island to the south as “Ile de Traverse” or Traverse Island.
+The French named the small island to the south “Ile de Traverse” or Traverse Island.

 The Voyages of LaSalle

 The island was supposedly visited by the French explorer de La Salle in August of 1679 while on his way to Mackinac on the Griffin.
 However, some historians dispute this claim as it was noted that the Griffin crossed the 30 miles of Saginaw Bay at night.

 “The same day the vessel scudded before a fresh breeze along the eastern shore of the lake, headed north by east until the evening when the wind has changed to the southwest, and being very strong, they bore toward the northwest.
 On the ‘morrow M. de La Salle found himself in sight of land having crossed during the night a great bay named Sakeinam which extends southward more than thirty leagues.”Discoveries and Voyages of Cavelier de La Salle from 1679 to 1681

 The Exploration of Lewis Cass and Henry Schoolcraft